RyanBabij/WorldSim/README.md

 I have tested these instructions on a fresh Windows 10 install, so hopefully they should work for everyone.
 Setting up the environment on Linux is probably much easier but I do most of my development on Windows.

-1. Download WorldSim source.
+1. Clone the WorldSim repo to your computer.

 2. Download latest WorldSim release and copy the textures into the source folder.
 (The game should start without textures but obviously you will want them).

-3. Download Wildcat library.
+3. Clone the Wildcat repo to your computer.

 4. Create an environment variable called WILDCAT which points to wherever you put the Wildcat code libraries.